Leaderboard

 5 points

-13. Yeah I had 5 offensives as Kan can testify, was doing great.
+Yeah I had 5 offensives as Kan can testify, was doing great.
 I waited and waited for counters and I got so bored that I just spammed my nation link begging for counters in TI general chat.
 Low and behold it worked, and I got beiged 5 times while still having plenty of ground.
 Fun times.
 I certainly agree with you and the over extension on our side Looks at Boyce.
 All in all I appreciate this post, and I hope alliances on both side take some of this and apply it, really is good tips.
-I truly am interested in what you have to say.
+I truly am interested in what you have to say.4 points

 3 points

-18. I honestly think the issues with the no beige/no peace orders were entirely about communication.
+I honestly think the issues with the no beige/no peace orders were entirely about communication.
 If you have an alliance in your sphere who can't fight, let's call them 'unified pinkish nations' in order to avoid references to real alliances, and they're bringing more beige than an interior designer from the 1970s, good coordination allows people who actually know what they're doing to explain to this alliance's leadership the downsides of what they're doing and could even make a more unified milcom group for members to make beige requests to.
-It's the only way you don't end up with different alliances having different standards for when it is acceptable to beige.
+It's the only way you don't end up with different alliances having different standards for when it is acceptable to beige.3 points

-20. I don't really have much to say, but I figured I'd make a post here.
+I don't really have much to say, but I figured I'd make a post here.
 After 2,000 days playing Politics & War, I think it's time for me to step away.
 The game just doesn't interest me as much as it did years ago.
 I've gotten more nation inactivity emails in the last year than I can remember.
 I won't be deleting, although I originally wanted to.
 I'll be going into vacation mode instead in case I decide to come back, though that seems unlikely at the moment.
 I'll continue helping on the wiki where I can, and I'll still be active on Discord.
 I wanted to say thank you to everybody who put up with my BS these last five years.
 From IRC, to Discord, to the multiple iterations of the National Affairs RP, and the alliances I've been in.
 I very much grew as a person throughout my time playing the game.
 Thank you to the Serene Sakura Union (though they're long gone) for being my first alliance in the game, The Knights Radiant for being my home for literally a few days after the SSU merger, Polaris for being my longest home at 1,280 days, and The Commonwealth for being my home for the last stretch of my time here.
-Side note: if anyone from Polaris sees this, sorry for being such an &#33;@#&#036;, though that's just how I am.
+Side note: if anyone from Polaris sees this, sorry for being such an !@#$, though that's just how I am.
 I've realized just how stupid the whole thing was, and I couldn't care less about it anymore.
 If you want to start over, I'm down.
 If not, you don't have to see me again.
 That's it.
 Like I said, I'll still be active on Discord, posting anime memes and hentai in my personal server.
 Also, it'd be remiss of me not to use this post's title as an excuse to post this banger of a song.
-With all of that said, ja ne!
+With all of that said, ja ne!2 points

 2 points